Christmas in France

 In France, a Nativity crib is often used to help decorate the house.
 French cribs have clay figures in them, not wooden ones.
 During December, some towns and cities such as Marseilles have fairs that sell Nativity figures.
 As well as having the normal Nativity figures in them, French scenes also have figures such as a Butcher, a Baker, a Policeman and a Priest.

 In French Happy/Merry Christmas is 'Joyeux Noël'.
+In Breton (spoken by some people in Brittany, Northern France) it's 'Nedeleg Laouen' and in Corsican it's 'Bon Natale'.
 Happy/Merry Christmas in lots more languages.

 Yule Logs made out of Cherry Wood are often burned is French homes.
 The log is carried into the home on Christmas Eve and is sprinkled with red wine to make the log smell nice when it is burning.
 There is a custom that the log and candles are left burning all night with some food and drinks left out in case Mary and the baby Jesus come past during the night.